stat133-sp19/hw-stat133-shellyzhou331/workout01/report/workout01-shelly-zhou.md

 ### 3 PT Field Goal Statistics

 This table gives us the same information about the 3-points field goals associated with each player.
 Here, the picture changed a lot.
 The best a player can do, is only scoring about 40% of the attempted 3-points field goals.
 With the nature of being farther away, even these amazing players cannot take a big win against the 3-points field goals.
-In this case, Klay Thompson and Stephen Curry have the highest scoring ratio, who also have the highest number of attempts, where as everyone else has only about a third of the attempts that they have.
+In this case, Klay Thompson and Stephen Curry have the highest scoring ratios, who also have the highest number of attempts, where as everyone else has only about a third of the attempts that they have.

 | name           |  total|  made|  perc\_made|
 |:---------------|------:|-----:|-----------:|